-3.4.3 Incorporate construction/constructability impacts into ROW analysis
+3.5.3 Incorporate construction/constructability impacts into ROW analysis

-Although much has been said in a previous report about the use of the buffer method for estimating ROW impacts on the WSBLE project, in contrast to the use of an established project footprint, the impact this had on ROW costs cannot be overstated.
-Indeed, the use of an actual project footprint in the Phase 2 estimate, with a more accurate understanding of construction/constructability impacts, accounted for a \$1.4 billion increase (not including TCE's) from the Phase 1 estimate, which relied solely on the buffer method.
-Clearly, the unique construction challenges of the WSBLE project, including elevated structures and tunnels within the confines of a high-density urban environment in one of the strongest real estate markets in the country, are not applicable to every project, and the cost risks are exaggerated in comparison to other potential projects.
-Nevertheless, this extreme and unfortunate recent example illustrates the need to incorporate constructability impacts as early as possible.
+Although much has been said in a previous report about the use of the buffer method for estimating ROW impacts on the WSBLE project in contrast to the use of an established project footprint, the impact this had on ROW costs cannot be overstated.
+Indeed, the use of an actual project footprint in the Phase 2 estimate, with a more accurate understanding of construction/constructability impacts, accounted for a \$1.4 billion increase (not including TCEs) from the Phase 1 estimate, which relied solely on the buffer method.
+The unique construction challenges of the WSBLE project, including elevated structures and tunnels within the confines of a high-density urban environment in one of the strongest real estate markets in the country, are not applicable to every project, and the cost risks are exaggerated in comparison to other potential projects.
+Nevertheless, this extreme recent example illustrates the need to incorporate constructability impacts as early as possible.

-3.4.4 Limit ROW contingency to actual unknowns
+3.5.4 Limit ROW contingency to actual unknowns

-The ROW contingency, which is added as the final step of the ROW cost estimate, accounts for administrative costs, relocation, TCE's, changes in market conditions and other unknowns or potential changes.
+The ROW contingency, which is added as the final step of the ROW cost estimate, accounts for administrative costs, relocation, TCEs, changes in market conditions and other unknowns or potential changes.
 As previously stated, the contingency is applied on a "per parcel" basis but is meant to apply to the estimate on aggregate, rather than to indicate specific uncertainties on a given parcel.
-According to the documented methodology, the ROW contingency factor is 1.75 times the ROW cost, effectively meaning that almost one half (43%) of the final ROW budget is comprised of the contingency.
-Agency staff has stated that the components of the contingency are based on actual data from previous Sound Transit projects; however, a 75% contingency is by all accounts on the higher side of what is typical for ROW estimates and signals a lack of confidence in the merits of the analysis.
-Therefore, the Assessment Team recommends limiting the contingency to actual unknowns and estimating the other components separately.
+The Assessment Team recommends limiting the contingency to actual unknowns and estimating the other components separately.